resamsel/translatr/CONTRIBUTING.md

 doing.
 The description in the PR should only add any useful additional information needed that is not in the issue.
 1. Keep pull requests small and simple.
-A pull request should generally address one, or a few related issues.
+A pull request should generally address one issue.
 This makes it easier to review the pull request, and document the changes.
 1. Test your code before submitting a pull request!
 It is unsafe to merge untested code even if you think it will work without testing.
 Creating unit tests for any changes is a good idea, and is highly encouraged.